Ward Island (Texas): Closure

 NATTC Ward Island continued for some time after the end of WWII.
 In mid-1946, a Primary School was added.
 In its existence, the Secondary School graduated an estimated 10,000 students, many more when the special operations at the NATTC are added.
 All Navy activities at Ward Island closed in the early fall of 1947, with the instructional program transferring to NATTC Memphis at Millington, Tennessee.

-Higher Education Center
+Higher education center

 In April 1947, the Baptist General Convention of Texas (BGCT) chartered a school as the Arts and Technological College (ATC).
 Originally intended to be located in Beeville, Texas, in July this was shifted to Corpus Christi, and ATC temporarily opened in September at Cuddihy Field, a surplus Navy auxiliary airfield on the outskirts of the city.
 The name was changed to the University of Corpus Christi (UCC) at that time, and the school began with 312 students and 24 faculty members.